avanhatt/wasmtime/cranelift/docs/isle-verification-notes.md

 #### `put_in_reg`
 This is an external constructor takes a CLIF value and allocates a temporary register (of type  `Reg`) to hold the value.
-It asserts that the CLIF value will fit in a single register (TODO: is this a rule abort or a dynamic failure?).
+It asserts that the CLIF value will fit in a single register (or dynamically aborts with a panic).
 There is also a similar `put_in_regs` for when the value might require multiple registers (e.g., an i128 value), which returns a `ValueRegs` instead of a single `Reg`.

 #### `subimm`